Actindo-AG/Documentation/RetailSuiteAccounting/Integration/03_ManageAccounts.md

      - **(MT)Money transit account**

-6. Select the corresponding function for the account in the drop-down list *Function* .
+6. Select the corresponding function for the account in the *Function* drop-down list.
 For detailed information, see [User Interface Accounting](/RetailSuiteAccounting/UserInterface/00_UserInterface.md).

-[comment]: <> (If reference to UserInterface is made and all drop-down list options explained there, maybe delete drop-down list options in points 3 and 4 too?)

-7. Click the drop-down list *Currency* and select the appropriate option.
+7. Click the *Currency* drop-down list and select the appropriate option.

-8. Click the button [SAVE & NEW].
+8. Click the [SAVE & NEW] button.
+  The account has been saved.
 The new account is displayed in the account list.

 ### Next steps